outflanknl/EvilClippy/README.md

 # Evil Clippy
 A cross-platform assistant for creating malicious MS Office documents.
 Can hide VBA macros, stomp VBA code (via P-Code) and confuse macro analysis tools.
 Runs on Linux, OSX and Windows.

-If you're new to this tool, you might want to start by reading our blog on Evil Clippy: https://outflank.nl/blog/2019/05/05/evil-clippy-ms-office-maldoc-assistant/
+If you're new to this tool, you might want to start by reading our blog post on Evil Clippy: https://outflank.nl/blog/2019/05/05/evil-clippy-ms-office-maldoc-assistant/

 ## Current features